Liquefied natural gas: High-power, high-torque engines

-LNG offers a unique advantage over CNG for more demanding high-horsepower applications by eliminating the need for a turbocharger.
+LNG offers a unique advantage over CNG for more demanding high-power applications by eliminating the need for a turbocharger.
 Because LNG boils at approximately -160 °C, by using a simple heat exchanger a small amount of LNG can be converted to its gaseous form at extremely high pressure with the use of little or no mechanical energy.
-A properly designed high-horsepower engine can leverage this extremely high pressure energy dense gaseous fuel source to create a higher energy density air-fuel mixture than can be efficiently created with a CNG powered engine.
-The result when compared to CNG engines is more overall efficiency in high-horsepower engine applications when high-pressure direct injection technology is used.
-The Westport HDMI2 fuel system is an example of a high-pressure direct injection technology that does not require a turbocharger if teamed with appropriate LNG heat exchanger technology.
-The Volvo Trucks 13-litre LNG engine is another example of a LNG engine leveraging advanced high pressure technology.
+A properly designed high-power engine can leverage this extremely-high-pressure, energy-dense gaseous fuel source to create a higher-energy-density air–fuel mixture than can be efficiently created with a CNG-powered engine.
+The result when compared to CNG engines is more overall efficiency in high-power engine applications when high-pressure direct-injection technology is used.
+The Westport HDMI2 fuel system is an example of a high-pressure direct-injection system that does not require a turbocharger if paired with an appropriate LNG heat exchanger.
+The Volvo Trucks 13-litre LNG engine is another example of an LNG engine leveraging advanced high-pressure technology.